Valve Tower at Pontsticill Reservoir near Merthyr Tydfil, South Wales Valleys, with forested hills and sunset sky reflected in still water.

 What can I do in the Valleys of South Wales?

-You can walk heritage trails, cycle along former railways, explore forest parks, visit mining museums, enjoy public art, and take in scenic viewpoints across the ridges.
+You can walk heritage trails, cycle along former railways, explore forest parks, visit mining museums, enjoy public art, and take in panoramic viewpoints across the ridges.

 Are there good walking routes in the Valleys?

 Yes.
-The Valleys Regional Park Trails, Sirhowy, Rhymney, and Taff Trails are some of the best, alongside shorter loops from local towns and villages.
+The Valleys Regional Park Trails, the Sirhowy, Rhymney, and Taff Trails are among the best, alongside many short circular routes from towns and villages.

 Is the Valleys area good for outdoor adventures?